omarkawach/foss-gis-web-components/README.md

 To include maps in a web application, the easiest and most common way is through mapping libraries.
 Mapping libraries provides out-of-box support for visualizations and interactions in maps.
 Common choices are as follows:

 - Open-source libraries: Leaflet, MapLibre, OpenLayers, turf.js (focused on spatial analysis), etc.
-- Commerical libraries: ArcGIS Maps SDK for JavaScript, Google Maps JavaScript API, MapBox GL JS
+- Commercial libraries: ArcGIS Maps SDK for JavaScript, Google Maps JavaScript API, MapBox GL JS

-We are also seeing a growing number of mapping libraries as Raect, Angular, web, or Vue components.
-Some notable component liraries are:
+We are also seeing a growing number of mapping libraries as React, Angular, web, or Vue components.
+Some notable component libraries are:

 - Open-source: Nivo React (built on top of D3),
   Vue 3.x components for CesiumJS,